Hugo Santos (footballer, born 1972)

-Hugo Manuel Gomes dos Santos e Santos, known as Hugo (born 23 December 1972) is a former Portuguese football player.
+Hugo Manuel Gomes dos Santos e Santos (born 23 December 1972), known as Hugo, is a Portuguese former footballer who played as a midfielder.
 He played 10 seasons and 195 games in the Primeira Liga for União de Leiria, Farense and Beira-Mar.

-Club career
+Career

-He made his Primeira Liga debut on 22 March 1992 for Farense as a late substitute in a 3–0 victory over Vitória de Guimarães.
+Hugo made his Primeira Liga debut on 22 March 1992 for Farense as a late substitute in a 3–0 victory over Vitória de Guimarães.